Curvature formulas of holomorphic curves on $C^*$-algebras and Cowen-Douglas Operators: Introduction

-In [16], M. Martin and N. Salinas give the unitarily invariants of extended holomorphic curve $P$ by considering the partial derivatives $\partial^IP\overline{\partial}^JP$, $I,J\in \mathds{N}$.
+In \cite{MS1}, M. Martin and N. Salinas give the unitarily invariants of extended holomorphic curve $P$ by considering the partial derivatives $\partial^IP\overline{\partial}^JP$, $I,J\in \mathds{N}$.
 As we mentioned above, the important and interesting part of the researches in holomorphic curves and Cowen-Douglas operators is the intrinsic connection with complex geometry.
-One can decide the unitarily equivalence of two operators by calculating their curvatures.
-From this view point, we also need to search the geometry unitarily invariants of extended holomorphic curve.
+One can decide the unitarily equivalence of two operators by calculating their curvatures and it's covariant derivatives.
+From this view point, we also need to search for the geometry unitarily invariants of holomorphic curve on $C^*$-algebras.
 So a natural question is the following :